 In addition to considering the current public health orders and guidelines, courts may consider factors such as the age and preference of the child (if appropriate), any specific health risks to the child, each parent’s reason for being against vaccination and expert medical opinions when determining what is in the child’s best interest.

-This topic remains a new and developing area of law and can change as time progresses.
+This blog post is updated to January 20, 2022.
+The topic remains a new and developing area of law and can change as time progresses.
 Should you and your partner remain unable to agree about having your child vaccinated, we can help.
 Please contact our office at 604.853.0774 to speak with a member of our Family Law team today.